 11. More than meets the eye.
 Even though the lava outcropping known as “Pu‘u Kilo” is the centerpiece of the Waikolohe Valley, it is not a volcano.
 It’s more of a geological remnant.
 The name “Pu‘u Kilo” also references the many hidden kinolau images embedded within the caldera’s surface.
 Some guests have spotted an owl, an eel, a whale, a shark, or even a sea turtle—but only if one pays close attention.

 12. Touchdown!
 Aulani is situated on land that was once used by the National Football League as a training site for the annual Pro Bowl game.

 13. Not just any green resort.
 Aulani is the first resort in Hawai‘i to obtain Leadership in Energy and Environment Design (LEED) Silver Certification.
 The resort’s designers implemented green technologies and elements that promote sustainability, energy efficiency and eco-consciousness.

 14. Traditional Hawaiian design everywhere.
 An 80-year old local native Hawaiian craftsman helped construct the ceiling inside the main hale of ‘AMA‘AMA, which is made of real ‘ohia wood lashed together using traditional Hawaiian lashing technique that dates back centuries.

 15. What’s the top beach resort for families?
 You guessed it!
-Travel + Leisure awarded Aulani the #1 family beach resort in their World Best Awards.
+Travel + Leisure recently awarded Aulani Resort a top resort for families in its World’s Best Awards.